Career Counselor in Eugene, Oregon

 I have worked for 20 years as an Employment, Academic, and Career Counselor with a non-profit organization, community colleges, and my own business in Washington, Northern and Central California, and Oregon.

 I was excited to open my own business over 10 years ago in California, then, in 2018, my family and I made a big move, and I now work as a Career Counselor in my hometown of Eugene, Oregon.
-I see clients individually on Zoom or in-person at my office near the 5th Street Market and also facilitate Career Development Workshops.
+I see clients individually on Zoom or in-person at my office at 16th and Oak Street in Eugene, and also facilitate Career Development Workshops.

 Qualifications